unpackAI/DL201/README.md

 <td>1</td>
 <td>Data Loading and Exploratory Analysis</td>
 <td><ol type="1">
-<li><p>understand how to load datasets and metadata in the most common
+<li><p>Understand how to load datasets and metadata in the most common
 file formats</p></li>
-<li><p>explore the datasets and discern if it is suitable for adaptation
+<li><p>Explore the datasets and discern if it is suitable for adaptation
 to our problem</p></li>
-<li><p>gain tools to manipulate metadata and tabular data using
+<li><p>Gain tools to manipulate metadata and tabular data using
 Pandas</p></li>
-<li><p>have an appreciation for how data can be represented as tensors
+<li><p>Have an appreciation for how data can be represented as tensors
 Explore the data-centric approach in AI, and learn about its importance in Machine &amp; Deep Learning.</p></li>
 <li><p>Utilize tools to label, improve and balance your